awgamedev/AWS/App/WebApp/README.md

 - Never commit production secrets or private keys.
 - Use environment variables, a secrets manager, or mount secrets at runtime in containers.

+### Persistent Login (Remember Me)

+The application supports an optional "Remember Me" checkbox on the login page:

+- If checked: a JWT (`auth_token`) httpOnly, sameSite=strict (and secure in production) cookie is issued with a 30 day lifetime and the Express session `maxAge` is extended to the same period.
+- If not checked: only a session cookie (no `maxAge`) is used; closing the browser clears authentication and no persistent JWT cookie is stored.
+- Logging out always removes the `auth_token` and destroys the session.

+Environment requirements:

+- `JWT_SECRET` for signing the JWT.
+- `SESSION_SECRET` for the Express session.
+- Set `COOKIE_SECURE=true` (and serve via HTTPS) in production so cookies are only sent over TLS.

+To disable persistence entirely remove the token issuance block in `src/features/login/login.routes.js` and/or the `jwtCookieAuth` middleware.

+### Token Rotation & Device Management

+The app now uses two tokens when "Remember Me" is selected:

+- Access Token: JWT (`auth_token`) valid for 15 minutes.
+- Refresh Token: Opaque random value (`refresh_token`) valid for 30 days; stored as `userId.randomHex` in a cookie and hashed server-side.

+Rotation flow:

+- On each request if the access token is missing/expired but a valid refresh token cookie exists, `jwtCookieAuth` rotates both tokens (issues new access + refresh) and replaces the old hashed entry.
+- Failed validation clears the refresh cookie.

+Logout:

+- Removes current device's refresh token hash and clears both cookies.

+Forget All Devices:

+- POST `/account/forget-devices` (authenticated) clears every stored refresh token (logs out all devices) and removes cookies.

+Security notes:

+- Refresh tokens are stored hashed (`sha256`) in `user.refreshTokens`.
+- Cookies are httpOnly, sameSite=strict and should be `secure` in production.
+- Consider adding IP/device metadata and limiting number of stored refresh tokens for stricter control.

+### Persistent Authentication (JWT Cookie)

+The login flow now issues a signed JWT (`auth_token`) stored in a secure HTTP-only cookie (30 day lifetime) in addition to the session cookie.

+Details:

+- Cookie attributes: `httpOnly`, `sameSite=strict`, `secure` (only in production), `maxAge=30d`.
+- On each request, middleware `jwtCookieAuth` (in `src/middleware/`) restores the user if the session has expired but the JWT is still valid.
+- Logout clears both the session and the `auth_token` cookie.

+Environment requirements:

+- `JWT_SECRET` must be set; otherwise the JWT cookie is skipped.
+- Set `COOKIE_SECURE=true` in production behind HTTPS to enforce secure cookies.

+To disable persistence temporarily, remove or comment out the `jwtCookieAuth` middleware and the JWT creation block in `login.routes.js`.

 ## Troubleshooting

 - App doesn't start: check `node` version, install dependencies, and inspect `npm start` output.